marcusramberg/dotfiles/README.md

 ## What's this?

-This is a fork of of (github.com/cowboy/dotfiles)[Cowboy's dotfiles], heavily changed to use ansible, zsh, and debianish/arch, as well as my config files.
+This is a fork of (github.com/cowboy/dotfiles)[Cowboy's dotfiles], heavily changed to use ansible, zsh, and debianish/arch, as well as my config files.

 That command is [~/bin/dotfiles][dotfiles], and this is my "dotfiles" Git repo.